 feather 4 times more space as compared to

-Looking to learn more about importing data into R, this DataCamp tutorial covers all you need to know about importing simple text files to more advanced SPSS and SAS files.
+Looking to learn more about importing data into R, this DataCamp tutorial that covers all you need to know about importing simple text files to more advanced SPSS and SAS files.

 We will use the

 microbenchmark library to compare the read times in 10 rounds for the following methods: